OwnCA/ownca/README.md

 ```

 Basically in this three steps we did:
- 1. Imported the ownca Certificate Authority
+ 1. Imported the ownca Certificate Authority library
- 2. Created a new CA name of *Corp CA* that uses ```/opt/CA``` as storage for CA
+ 2. Created a new CA named as *Corp CA* that uses ```/opt/CA``` as CA storage
-  certificates, keys and files.
+    for certificates, keys and files.
- 3. We created signed certificates by *Corp CA* for server *mycorp*, the server
+ 3. Create a signed certificates by *Corp CA* server *mycorp*, the server
  files are also stored in ```/opt/CA/certs/mycorp```.

 More detailed usage can be found in [http://ownca.readthedocs.org](http://ownca.readthedocs.org)